Home

 Scott 1225-1227 (2002)

-Pope Leo IX died at Old St. Peter’s Basilica on 19 April, 1054.
-He was immediately proclaimed a saint, as miracles were immediately reported at his tomb.
+Following his death, Pope Leo IX was entombed at Old St. Peter’s Basilica.
+He was proclaimed a saint shortly thereafter, in 1082 by Pope Gregory VII, in response to miracles reported at his tomb.

 REFERENCES: